ericrubino/local-dev-lando/README.md

 - `-resetWsl` - Delete the existing Ubuntu WSL instance and start from scratch
 - `-oigLaptop` - Apply the networking fixes required on an OIG laptop for WSL to connect to the Internet
 - `-fullName "My Name"` - Will be used as the author name for git commits
-- `-email "me@uspsoig.gov"` - Will be used as the author email for git commits
+- `-email "me@heremcom"` - Will be used as the author email for git commits

 During WSL installation, you will be prompted to create a username and password.
 This does not have to match your Windows login information.